KarrLab/intro_to_wc_modeling/docs/tutorials/grants_and_fellowships/grants.rst

 Submitting proposals
 --------------------
-Propoals must be submitted through your institutions Grants and Contracts Office using their online proposal submission system.
+Proposals must be submitted through your institutions Grants and Contracts Office using their online proposal submission system.
 These online systems are straightforward.
 They simply require you to upload each component of your proposal as a .docx or .pdf document and enter your budget using a set of webforms.
 Typically, proposals must be submitted internally 1-2 weeks in advance of the external deadline.

 Advice for winning grants